 Each year, more and more students seem to get sucked in to a vicious cycle of expectations and stress and achievement.
 There are kids in tears because they’re so worried about their grades.
 There are kids who stay up all night because they have clubs, and practice, and rehearsal and then hours of homework.
 And there are kids who take a class even though they hate literature but think it will get them into college.
 There’s no joy in high school for these kids.

 So it is no surprise that two recent studies by the National Academies of Sciences, Engineering and Medicine and the Robert Wood Johnson Foundation have identified a new group of at risk-youths: kids who feel immense pressure to perform at the highest level possible.
-As reported by Jennifer Breheny Wallace in the Washington Post, her article examined the findings of several studies as well as the causes and the possible ways to counteract the pressure that these high achieving students who are at risk feel.
+Reported by Jennifer Breheny Wallace in the Washington Post, her article examined the findings of several studies as well as the causes and the possible ways to counteract the pressure that these high achieving students who are at risk feel.

 Wallace found that these children often attend highly ranked schools where students score well on standardized tests.
-They often have a wide range of academic and extracurricular options available to them, and they often go on to highly selective colleges.
+They often have a wide range of academic and extracurricular options available to them.
+They often go on to highly selective colleges.

-In a sadly ironic twist, all of these advantages have resulted in students at these schools being overwhelmed and stressed out by their pursuit of excellence.
+It’s a sadly ironic twist.
+All of these advantages have resulted in students at these schools being overwhelmed and stressed out by their pursuit of excellence.

 Wallace interviewed Suniya Luthar, a professor at Arizona State University who has spent nearly 30 years researching groups of children who seem to have all the advantages, but are also extremely vulnerable to stress.
 Luther points out several external sources of the pressure that leads to these high achieving students being at risk: